SebSept/ps_dev_base/README.md

 - symfonycorp/security-checker (checks composer packages with security problem)
 - workflow to release to module (zip with the right directory) created when pushing a tag.

-## Under the hood

-[php-cs-fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) and [phpstan](https://phpstan.org/) configuration and bootstraping are provided by [PrestaShop/php-dev-tools/](https://github.com/PrestaShop/php-dev-tools/).

-Repository actions are made by [github workflows](https://docs.github.com/en/free-pro-team@latest/actions).

-This repository is the glue between these elements.

 ## How does it work ?

 This package is composer plugin, it adds new commmands to composer command line tool.
-Theses commands are under the namespace `psdt` (PrestaShop Developement Tools).
+These commands are under the namespace `psdt` (PrestaShop Developement Tools).

 The first time a command is run, a composer script is also added.
 For example, the

-For easier use, I highly suggest to use command line autocompletion for composer.
-There's a couple options available, [this one](https://github.com/bamarni/symfony-console-autocomplete) is [recommanded by composer](https://getcomposer.org/doc/03-cli.md#command-line-completion).

 ## Provided commands